gigili/P2P-Linker/README.md

 P2P-Linker
 ==========

-P2P Linker is a link sharing app
+P2P Linker is a link sharing app.

-The app is built so anyone can use is to share link with their

-friends and/or family members.
+The app is built so anyone can use is to share links with their friends and/or family members.

 App requirements:

-	- Latest version of java installed on your computer
+	- Latest version of java installed on your computer;
-	- You can get it here: http://java.com/en/download/manual.jsp
+	- You can get it here: http://java.com/en/download/manual.jsp;

 System compatibilities:

-	- Compatible with any OS(Windows,Linux,Mac)
+	- Compatible with any OS(Windows,Linux,Mac);

 Installation:

-	- Not required
+	- Not required;
-	- Just run .jar file from /dist folder
+	- Just run .jar file from /dist folder;

 DEVELOPERS
 ==========